urbanhobbit/PolarizationSimulation-POSOP/user_manual.markdown

 ### Running the Simulation
 - **Start**: Click the "▶️ Start" button to run the simulation with the configured parameters.
 - **Stop/Cancel**: Click "⏹️ Stop/Cancel" to interrupt the simulation or clear results.
 - **Reset Parameters**: Click "🔄 Reset Parameters" to revert to default settings (200 agents, 300 iterations, 30 frames, 500 ms animation speed).
+This will also clear the cache to ensure consistency.

 ## Visualizations

-After running a simulation, results are displayed in three tabs in the main interface.
+After running a simulation, results are displayed in four tabs in the main interface.

 ### Tab 1: Scatter Animation
 - Displays an interactive animation of agents, party positions, party centers, and the society center in a 2D opinion space.
-- **Agents**: Represented as colored dots based on their first-choice party.
+- **Agents**: Represented as colored dots based on their first-choice party, using a vibrant color palette (e.g., blue, red, green).
 - **Party Positions**: Shown as stars.
 - **Party Centers**: Shown as diamonds, indicating the mean position of agents supporting each party.
 - **Society Center**: Shown as a black square, representing the mean position of all agents.